laneboysrc/rc-light-controller/mk4-tlc5940-lpc812/electronics-switching/README.md

 As of early 2021, many electronics components are out of stock due to global semiconductor shortage.
 This affects also the LPC812 microcontroller.

 As of April 2021 a similar microcontroller from NXP, the LPC832M101FDH20 was still in stock at some distributors (but stocks declined towards mid of April rapidly).
 We prepared a new circuit board for the LPC832, and also ported the firmware.

-**IMPORTANT: As of July 2021 the firmware has not been adapted to the LPC832 (for the switching version).
-The hardware has not been tested**